BBBenson/alx-listing-app/README.md

-# alx-listing-app
-The ALX Listing App project aims to scaffold and lay the foundational structure for a modern Airbnb clone.

 # 🏡 ALX Stays - Modern Airbnb Clone

 A sophisticated, modern property rental platform built with Next.js, TypeScript, and TailwindCSS.
 This redesigned version features a premium user interface, smooth animations, and enhanced user experience.